(This article was originally published 11/20/23 and most recently updated 5/16/24)

 Utilizing technology in these ways gives healthcare workers more time to spend with patients, the reason they chose a career in healthcare.
 This helps generate better outcomes for patients and improve the patient experience.

 At iPro, we offer tech solutions and service that help shape a better future in healthcare.
-Whether you’re in need of medical imaging solutions that streamline workflows and improve imaging outcomes for patients, or order management software that ensures complete order transparency and accuracy, iPro has you covered.
+Our suite of medical imaging solutions streamline workflows, reducing stress and burnout among staff and improving imaging outcomes for patients.